-Just by the way, it might offend you, but it is possible in the heat of a moment, to forget to properly wash your hands after visiting the toilet, changing a diaper, discarding trash or preparing raw fish or poultry… many a serious health upset are still caused by a lack of basic sanitation and hygiene!
+Just by the way, it might offend you, but it is possible in the heat of a moment, to forget to properly wash your hands after visiting the toilet, changing a diaper, discarding trash or preparing raw fish or poultry… even dragging our hands on railings or touching door handles in public places!
+Many a serious health upset are still caused by complacency and a lack of basic sanitation and hygiene!
+Similarly can we pollute our minds through carelessness (1 Cor 10:31; 2 Cor 10:5).

 The application for us, as the other meditations on this website expand on, is that we have to acknowledge that our biggest problem is usually just the self.
 Self-righteousness makes us opinionated before properly examining the other person’s perception.
 For example, do most wives after having prepared a meal expect the husband (and children) to attend immediately.
 She wants to avoid rejection by not wanting them to criticise cold food and the husband (family) probably will have something to finish first.
 Instead of a big argument to prove who is right, that typically ends with hurtful comments, simply make an arrangement beforehand to give a time when all should be seated for the meal… As easy as that!
 Note the crux of such issues boils down to the self, hence Scriptures such as Mt 7:12 or Prov 15:1; 29:19-20…

 There is the principle, as even included in the Geneva Convention that a clear warning should be issued first before shooting.
 Even at home, one shouldn’t just attack someone’s person without giving the other person time to prepare for the critique they are about to receive; as such introduction to a statement will make it clear that our fragile self is about to be shown a fault, oversight or mistake, So, try to ask permission first with a respectful, “May I say something?”
 The outcome then stands a better chance to find a good resolution.
 Do ponder [the requirement for] 2 Tim 3:16-17